kleach12/phase-1-project/README.md

 David King (App Name)

 Project Status
-THis project is currently being worked on.
+This project is currently being worked on.